Summer Application Resources

 What are the benefits of a Georgetown program?

 Georgetown University’s Office of Global Education administers over twenty summer study abroad programs each year.
-All but two of these (Summer in St. Petersburg, Russia (CIEE) (new window) and Summer in Beijing, China (ACC) (new window)) carry direct Georgetown credit and appear on a student’s transcript in the same fashion as courses taught on the university’s main campus.
-To learn more about these programs, click on “Search OGE’s Program Database” at the top of this page.
+OGE Faculty Directed Programs and the Georgetown in Florence: Villa Le Balze Summer Program carry direct Georgetown credit and appear on a student’s transcript in the same fashion as courses taught on the university’s main campus.
+To learn more about these programs, click on “Search Programs” button on the home page.

 Can I participate on a non-Georgetown summer program?
 Will I receive credit?